 The accumulation of toxins in the body is one of the many reasons why we develop gallbladder diseases.
 When it comes to detoxification and menopause, it is a chicken and egg scenario.
 There are some claims that reactive oxygen species (ROS) and lipid peroxide contribute to menopause.
 At the same time, there are studies supporting the concept that menopause reduces antioxidant gene expression.
 This is because antioxidant genes are partly controlled by sex hormones.

 This complex and interesting relationship between detoxification and hormones led to a number of studies yielding similar results.
 Estrogen deprivation and replacement affect glutathione balance, antioxidant enzymes, and oxidative stress.
 To make matters even worse, there is increased production of free radicals in the body after menopause brought about by sudden changes in hormonal status.
 Aside from making things difficult for the liver, this mechanism disturbs the blood redox- homeostasis, which may increase the risk of bilirubin oxidation.
-Bilirubin a pigment that is formed in the liver from the breakdown of hemoglobin in red blood cells.
+Bilirubin is a pigment that is formed in the liver from the breakdown of hemoglobin in red blood cells.
 It is a waste product that is excreted in the bile.
-Excess amounts of bilirubin in the body coupled with oxidative stress increases the risk of gallstone formation.
+Excess amounts of bilirubin in the body coupled with oxidative stress increase the risk of gallstone formation.

 What to do before or after Menopause to Decrease Gallbladder Risk